Pennsylvania man arrested after allegedly trying to bring explosives in his suitcase on a flight – KION546

 “The FBI arrested Marc Muffley, 40, without incident at his Lansford, Pa., residence late Monday night,” an FBI spokesperson said in a statement to CNN.

-Muffley is still in custody and will make his first court appearance tomorrow, the FBI spokesperson said.
+Muffley remains in custody and will make his first court appearance on Thursday, the FBI spokesperson said.

 CNN has reached out to Allegiant Air and the Lehigh Valley International Airport for comment.

+TSA said in a statement that “out of an abundance of caution, the immediate area of airport was evacuated and the Lehigh-Northampton Airport Authority Police and the Federal Bureau of Investigation were notified.”

+Bomb technicians determined the item “was indeed a live explosive device,” according to TSA.

-“Transportation Security Officers are highly trained and highly skilled professionals at the front line of aviation security and catches such as this illustrate the point,” TSA said in a statement to CNN.
+“Transportation Security Officers are highly trained and highly skilled professionals at the front line of aviation security and catches such as this illustrate the point,” TSA said in its statement.

 The-CNN-Wire